MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-ip-phones.md

 ## Certified Teams Rooms on Android

 The following devices are Certified under the Microsoft Teams Rooms on Android Certification Program:

->[!NOTE]
+> [!NOTE]
->Certification end date for Qualcomm based devices on Andriod 10 has been extended to September 3, 2025
+> The certification end date for Qualcomm-based devices on Andriod 10 has been extended to September 3, 2025.

 | Device model | Firmware version | Current certification end date | Room size                                        |  Android OS version    |
 |:------------------------|:-----------------|:--------------|:----------------------------------------------------------|-----------------------------------|